ibm-cloud-docs/account/faqs-resources.md

 # FAQs about managing resources
 {: #resources-faq}

-FAQs for managing {{site.data.keyword.cloud_notm}} resources might include questions about working with resource groups, migrating Cloud Foundry instances, and access for working with resources.
+FAQs for managing {{site.data.keyword.cloud_notm}} resources might include questions about working with resource groups and access for working with resources.
 {: shortdesc}

 ## What is a resource group?